One-Arm Kettlebell Push and Press

 Related exercises to discover

 One-arm kettlebell push and press is a gym work out exercise that targets glutes & hip flexors and shoulders and also involves abs and calves and hamstrings and quadriceps and triceps.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Bosu ball squats, external cable shoulder rotation and overhead water bottle squats are related exercise that target the same muscle groups as one-arm kettlebell push and press.
+Battle rope snakes, fire hydrants / abductor / adductor knee raises and water bottle squat thrusters are related exercise that target the same muscle groups as one-arm kettlebell push and press.
 Visit our directory for more exercises.

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.